World-Consistent Data Generation for Vision-and-Language Navigation: Introduction

-To this end, we propose the world-consistent data generation (WCGEN), an efficacious data-augmentation framework satisfying both diversity and world-consistency, targeting at enhancing the generalizations of agents to novel environments.
-The key insight of WCGEN is enriching diversity by employing the powerful image generation model while handling the world-consistency by incorporating camera projective geometry into the generation process.
-Specifically, to achieve the above-mentioned two aspects of world-consistency, WCGEN consists of two stages, trajectory stage and viewpoint stage, as elucidated in Figure ~\ref{fig:pipeline}.
+To this end, we propose the world-consistent data generation (WCGEN), an efficacious data-augmentation framework satisfying both diversity and world-consistency, aiming at enhancing the generalization of agents to novel environments.
+The key insight of our approach is enriching diversity by employing the powerful image generation model while handling the world-consistency by incorporating camera projective geometry into the generation process.
+Specifically, to achieve the above-mentioned two aspects of world-consistency, our method consists of two stages, the trajectory stage and the viewpoint stage, as \ZY{shown} in Fig.~\ref{fig:pipeline}.
 First, in the trajectory stage, we leverage a point-cloud based technique to ensure the spatial coherency among viewpoints.
-Then we adopt the diffusion model to generate the reference image which indicates the right navigation direction of each viewpoints along the trajectory.
+Then we adopt the diffusion model to generate the reference image that indicates the right navigation direction of each viewpoint along the trajectory.
 Second, in the viewpoint stage, we adopt an accurate novel angle synthesis to guarantee the spatial coherency and wraparound consistency of the entire observation.
 We subsequently outpaint the precedingly generated reference image into a complete panorama progressively.
+During generation, we leverage a Large Language Model (LLM) to extract crucial information, such as layout descriptions and key objects, and feed them into the diffusion model as prompts.
 Finally, we finetune a pre-trained visual-language model to generate new instructions for the trajectory.
-In conclusion, our methodology maintains world-consistency by accurately predicting viewpoint changes with 3D analysis during the generation procedure, as shown in Figure~\ref{fig:world-consistency} (c).

-To validate the effectiveness of our method, we measure WCGEN on the powerful VLN model DUET \cite{15} and HAMT \cite{8} and carry out extensive experiments on two categories of VLN datasets: \textit{fine-grained navigation} (R2R \cite{20}, R4R \cite{42}) and \textit{coarse-grained navigation} (REVERIE \cite{21}, CVDN \cite{22}).
-All experiments are conducted on the validation and test splits, illustrating the effectiveness of WCGEN in enhancing generalization capability of VLN agents to unseen environments.
-Empirical results show that the VLN data synthesized by WCGEN not only exhibits greater photorealism but also endows significant improvement on the VLN agents and outperforms state-of-the-art approaches in all navigation tasks.
+In conclusion, our methodology maintains world-consistency by accurately predicting viewpoint changes with 3D analysis during the generation procedure.
+To validate the effectiveness of our proposed method, we measure it on the powerful VLN model DUET \cite{15} and carry out extensive experiments on two categories of VLN datasets: \textit{fine-grained navigation} (R2R, R4R \cite{42}) and \textit{coarse-grained navigation} (REVERIE \cite{21}, CVDN \cite{22}).
+All experiments are conducted on the validation and test splits, illustrating the effectiveness of our method in enhancing generalization capability of VLN agents to unseen environments.
+Empirical results show that our synthesized VLN data not only exhibits greater photorealism but also endows significant improvement on the VLN agents and outperforms state-of-the-art approaches in all navigation tasks.